Purgatory and the Playboy: Remembering Hugh Hefner

 But he may yet be able to receive good from us.
 If we follow Christ, Who desires that all be saved, we must hope that he is even now a brother of ours, more secure in eternity than are we who may yet fall.
 And as we are a people of faith, ours must be a “faith working through love” (Gal 5:6).

 Remember Hugh Hefner in the place it matters most: your prayers.
-Pray with me not only to end his work in the world, but to cleanse that same work from the soul God gave him in the hope that he would one day surrender it again.
+Pray with me not only to end his work in the world, but to cleanse that same work from his soul–the soul God gave him so that he would one day surrender it back again.

 Prayer for the Souls of the Departed